Schoonhoven: History

-Around 1350, city walls and gates were constructed.
+Around 1350, walls and gates were constructed around the city.
 The city's economy depended on shipping, brewing, fishing and agriculture.
 Schoonhoven was also the marketplace for the region.
-In 1518, the castle burned down and its remnants were removed in subsequent decades.
+In 1518, the castle burned down and its remains were removed in subsequent decades.

 Between 1582 and 1601 the city's defense walls were renewed and expanded to include the shipyards as well.
 At this point, the fortifications mainly faced eastward (as can be seen on the 1652 map of Schoonhoven by Joan Blaeu), because of the historically strategical location on the border between the County of Holland and the Bishopric of Utrecht.
 Following the Disaster Year of 1672, they were reinforced once again and expanded on the west and north sides.
 Yet in 1816, when bastion fortifications were no longer relevant to the warfare of the time, they were mostly demolished and made way for a cemetery and a park.
-Nowadays, most of the city walls and gates too have disappeared.
+Nowadays, most of the town walls and gates too have disappeared.
 The only remaining medieval entrance gate of Schoonhoven is the Veerpoort (Ferry Gate) that faces the Lek River.
 This Veerpoort has protected Schoonhoven from the floods of the river Rhine and from the sea during the devastating North Sea flood of 1953 and is still fully functional as a water barrier today.

 By 1860, the city had 2900 inhabitants.
 Not until the middle of the 20th century did the city expand beyond the former fortress limits; firstly in a north-westerly direction, and then eastward since the 1990s.

 Tourism and attractions

 Schoonhoven is known for its silver and therefore carries the nickname: Zilverstad ("Silver City").
 Since the 17th century, silver and gold smiths have been working here.
 Today, Schoonhoven is still known for its silver.
 It is the host of "Het Nederlands Zilvermuseum" (the Dutch Silver Museum) and the International Silver School.

 Schoonhoven is also known for is its production of clocks.
 There still is a variety of clock makers in Schoonhoven, some of which can be visited.
 A beautiful example of a large clockwork is the Van den Gheyn Beiaard in the tower of the medieval town hall of Schoonhoven.

 The city is a popular stop for inland cruise ships, especially during the summer period.
 Tourists are often offered a guided tour of the city and its museums, or a relaxing cycling day trip through Schoonhoven's rural surroundings.
-The town is also popular among Dutch day-trippers and bicycle tourers.
+The city is also popular among Dutch day-trippers and bicycle tourers.
 The grassy polders of the Krimpenerwaard, Lopikerwaard and Alblasserwaard surrounding the city of Schoonhoven are home to a magnificent variety of birds such as storks.

 Popular events that take place in Schoonhoven include the annual well-visited Silver day (Zilverdag) on Whit Monday and "Spookhoven", a celebration of Halloween.
 Also, Koningsdag and the arrival of Sinterklaas are celebrated each year.

 Schoonhoven has two main shopping streets with a variety of shops and boutiques.
 There are several restaurants and bars, as well as a hotel and a discotheque.